-Dr. Frederick is available to score and interpret a wide variety of self-administered tests for practitioners who are licensed to administer psychological testing.
+Dr. Frederick is available to score and interpret a wide variety of self-administered tests.

 Self-administered tests are “self-administered” in the sense that very little interaction occurs between the examiner and the client.
 In general, clients do not require direct supervision while they are completing the task, but (1) the tests must be completed in a secure setting (no one else can provide answers to items in person, by text, or by e-mail, and clients cannot take the materials out of the secure setting), (2) someone must be available to monitor test security, (3) instructions must be read to the client or provided in a standard fashion, and test forms must be reviewed for completeness, and (4) for some tests, answer sheets must be collected after certain time intervals.
 If the tests are administered in the same way they were administered to the normative samples, then standard interpretive statements are applicable.
 Once the data are collected they can be sent to Dr. Frederick for scoring and interpretation.